 Cash Back or Low Interest Calculator

 Auto manufacturers may offer either a cash vehicle rebate or a low interest rate with a car purchase.
 Very often, these offers are mutually exclusive and only one is available.
 Use the calculator to find out which of the two is the better offer.
+Tax and fee procedures apply to car purchases within the US only.
+Buyers of other countries may still use the calculator, but please adjust accordingly.

 The Low Interest Rate Offer is Better!